Utilities¶

 - freqs:

-numerical vector of octaves starting atmin_freq
+n x 1numerical vector of octaves starting atmin_freq.

 get_accuracy_measures¶